peterewills/peterewills.github.io/_pages/professional.md

 focus on applying deep learning frameworks such as TensorFlow.
 Currently they mostly employ linear models, due to the simplicity of presentation and speed of processing.
-However, with the huge amount of data available, the field is ripe for application of more complex models.
+However, with the huge amount of data available, the field is ripe for application of more complex models to capture multi-layered interactions between data features.
 I have the enviable task of dreaming up and prototyping these models.
 I also provide the mathematical know-how to troubleshoot modeling and computation issues as they arise.

-Our primary technologies are TensorFlow and scikit-learn, with the obligatory smattering of bash and SQL.
+Our primary technologies are TensorFlow and `scikit-learn`, with the obligatory smattering of bash and SQL.
 We containerize with Docker to make sure everything is reproducible.
 Our entire workflow is on Amazon Web Services, from loading the data in S3 to querying with Athena, then building and deploying models with